destin-v/vs_codex/src/ci/README.md

 * `pytests`: Independent unit tests to verify that code is functional.
 * `coverage`: Checking which parts of the code are executed during unit testing.
 * `profile`: Identify bottlenecks in the code to and measure performance.
-* `autodocs`: Automatic generation of documenation based on code and comments.
+* `autodoc`: Automatic generation of documenation based on code and comments.